Ken Nash: Judicial career

 Nash graduated from the Boston University School of Law was admitted to the bar in 1917.
 The following year he was appointed an associate justice of the East Norfolk district court by Governor Samuel W. McCall.
 He was appointed presiding justice by Governor Joseph B. Ely in 1933.
 He was appointed justice of the appellate division (South District) in 1942 and was made presiding justice in 1952.
 In 1956 he was selected to be the chairman of the administrative committee of district courts.
 In 1963, he was appointed by Governor Endicott Peabody to become the first-ever chief justice of the district court system.
+In this capacity, he had a minor role in the Chappaquiddick incident.
 He instituted a number of changes, including a revision and recodification of the district court rules, creation of a pay-by-mail program for traffic tickets, and expansion of the six-person jury system.
 He retired from the bench on September 1, 1970 after a 52 year judicial career.